 People Use a Variety of Social Media Platforms

 Today, out of all the time people spend on the internet, social media holds a gigantic share; using a range of platforms, each for a different purpose.

 98.55% of the people use at least 4 social media platforms daily.

-The surveyed people were asked to indicate how many times, in a day, they use various social media.
+The surveyed people were asked to indicate how much time is spent on social media, in a day.

 For the purpose of simplification, we divided the social media usage of people into four categories: Not Even Once (do not use), Low Frequency (once per day), Medium Frequency (2-10 times per day), High Frequency (more than 10 times per day).
-The usage stats of 11 most popular social media are as follows:
+The social media usage statistics of 11 most popular platforms are as follows:

 - LinkedIn (98.97%), Facebook (95.45%), YouTube (92.77%), and Messenger (77.69%) are the top social media that are used at least once a day.

 - WhatsApp (27.89%), Skype (27.27%), LinkedIn (22.31%), and Facebook (19.63%) are the most frequently used social networking platforms that are visited more than 10 times a day.